-Revit Occupant Loads contains files for Calculating, Tagging and Scheduling occupant loads for parametric life safety plans.
-You may find these families particularly valuable when determining the means of egress for large complex buildings.
-With the use of two integer parameters, Revit Occupant Loads extends to Dynamo for automatically updating area tags with the number of occupants.
+Revit Occupant Loads contains everything needed for calculating, tagging, and scheduling occupant loads in Area Plans.
+You may find these families particularly valuable, especially when determining the means of egress for large complex buildings.
+Revit Occupant Loads extends to Dynamo for automatically updating area tags with the number of occupants.

 Revit Occupant Loads includes a key-schedule named Maximum Area Per Occupant for adding integer required to divide areas that result in occupant loads.
 Add values to areas as required for the occupant load from the Area’s Properties.